Categories

 Batanes: Surviving Sabtang

-On the road to Chavayan
+Roat to Chavayan

 Ooops!
 I just realized I still have a lot of back log from my travels.
-So in between the China posts, I’ll be posting entries from those recent local travels as well.
+So in Between the China posts, I’ll be posting entries from those recent local travels as well.
 I thought it would add variety and hope not to cause confusion on continuity.
 This entry is another one of my favorite places in our country, Batanes.
 Same trip brought to you by the cool guys at Geiser Maclang and Epson Philippines.
-And probably one of the most memorable events as well.
+And probably one of the most memorable series as well.

 Video: Pride of Bolinao